DanielMartensson/STM32-Ethernet-Camera/ReadMe.md

  * DCMI camera
  * Ethernet

-This project have some issues with
+This project will focus on

- * OV7670 Camera SCCB protocol (Need more work to get I2C work with SCCB)
+ * OV7670 Camera SCCB protocol for computer vision
- * Ethernet for STM32F4 series (I think there is a bug in STM32CubeIDE)
+ * Ethernet for STM32F4 series

 ![a](https://raw.githubusercontent.com/DanielMartensson/STM32-Ethernet-Camera/main/Schematic/V%C3%A4derstation.png)